Skip to main content

 return msg;

-Action Settings with Handlebars and Preview in Business Studio (Spanish).
+Action Settings with Handlebars and Preview in Business Studio (Spanish UI).

-Action Settings with Handlebars and Preview in Business Studio (Spanish).
+Action Settings with Handlebars and Preview in Business Studio (Spanish UI).

 Uploading Rendered Images to Slack

-For alerts with images, the workflow processes the rendered content through multiple steps:
+For alerts with images, the workflow processes rendered content through several steps:

 1. Set Upload URL Payload: Converts Base64-encoded image data to a Buffer and prepares metadata like filename and type.